vimcaw/three-devtools/README.md

 ### Performance Limitation

-Browser extension is running in an isolated environment, it can't access the `three.js` user code directly.
+Browser extension is running in an isolated environment, it can't access the `three.js` objects directly.
 So we need to inject a script to the page to communicate with the devtools.
 This will cause a performance penalty, so we recommend using `Embedding Mode`(Can be injected by browser extension or manually initialize) if care about performance.

 ## Embedding Usage